jimmejardine/qiqqa-open-source/docs-src/Notes/FAQ/Qiqqa Sniffer, BibTeX grazing and Google Scholar RECAPTCHA and Access Denied site blocking errors.md

   Expected Result: you might get lucky and be able to do more searches before you're hit with RECAPTCHA or Access Denied.

-- try to 'Add to Library' inside google and then extract the BibTeX from there.
+- try to 'Add to Library' inside Google Scholar (assuming you could log in) and then extract the BibTeX from there.
 Convoluted way to access BibTeX, I'll grant you, but sometimes that works when regular BibTeX grabbing off Scholar fails.

 - [try the other suggestions listed in the comments for issue #113](https://github.com/jimmejardine/qiqqa-open-source/issues/113)

 - try an anonymizing VPN or SOCKS proxy.

 Always: YMMV.